Start Here

 The kind of focus where transformation happens.
 Sometimes it doesn’t manifest until you’ve worked on something for three hours, when you’ve pushed past the surface.

-What’s worth doing versus what’s merely optimizable.
 Physical books matter.
 Good sentences are worth fighting for.
 Choosing obsolete practices are essential.
 Life hacks won’t cut it.

 Each article concludes with The Understory, a collective area to share works-in-progress.
 The messy middle.
 What you’re making before it’s ready.